php-library-league/shell/README.md

 # How to run

 Clone this repository to the root of PHP Library.
 Before running certain shell script, check *description* and *requirements*.
-Some of the scripts are meant to be used only from root of PHP Library.
+Some of the scripts are meant to be used only from the root of PHP Library.

 # List of available scripts